-If you are caught trying to slip these items past customs, the resulting fines can be rather heavy (up to EUR 1 million).
+If you are caught trying to slip these items past customs, the resulting fines can be incredibly hefty (up to EUR 1 million).

-Used household goods and personal effects can be imported into Italy duty-free if:
+Used household goods and personal effects can be imported into Italy free of duties if you:

 If you are unsure of any items, visit the following web site for further customs information before you attempt to import them: